Attempting Tranter’s Round, a 24-hour mountain running challenge in Scotland

 During 2015 and 2016, I had casually pondered the 24-hour challenge, going so far as to make notes and do some detailed planning.
 Eventually, in January 2017, I committed and began to prepare myself for the rigours of 20,000ft ascent and descent in a single day.
 I started by teaching myself how to run, jogging from lamp-post to lamp-post along a cycle path as I walked the dog at night (the classic ‘couch to 5km’ approach).
 Benefitting from the additional fitness, I took to the Pentland Hills, a collection of grassy peaks c.500m high overlooking Edinburgh which hadn’t attracted me as a hillwalker but provided the stimulus for me to put in extra effort, as I interspersed fast walks uphill with jogging along the tops and running back towards town, initially on my own but later with a friend, Chris Hill.
 I really enjoyed these excursions but, throughout, I was increasingly afflicted by an acute discomfort in the soles of my feet.

 My earliest recollection of foot pain when hiking was in 2011, towards the end of a 4-day backpack in the Knoydart peninsulas, when I experienced an intense burning pain in the ball of my feet.
 Since that trip, I’d often had pain on hill-walking trips but I did nothing about it other than blame my boots.
 A painful memory is on the aforementioned backpack of Tranter’s Round where, at the end of our first day, the balls of my feet were so tender, I recall crying out when I put weight on them as we crossed the waters of the Aibhainn Rath barefoot to spend the night at Meanach bothy.
 The crux however was when I was photographing Donnie Campbell on a Ramsay’s Round attempt in December 2016.
 Donnie was successful (setting a new record time for Ramsay’s Round in the winter season) but the pain I experienced as I descended Ben Nevis was, frankly, awful.
-In 2017, after multiple visits to a podiatrist, I was referred to a surgeon who diagnosed metatarsalgia in both feet plus multiple Morton’s Neuromas, an affliction commonly apparently found in females who wear too-tight high-heel shoes.
-(I was on my sixth pair of La Sportiva approach shoes, which have a narrow toe box and perhaps this, plus repeatedly strapping my feet tightly into cycle pedal straps, pre-cleats, whilst spinning several times a week, could have been a contributing factor).
-It was most painful however when I was wearing hard-soled boots, an intense ache in the ball of my feet which usually came on halfway through the day and felt like I was walking on a CR2032 battery which was embedded into the skin.
-This radiated pain on every step which ramped up, remarkably, when I clenched my toes.
-Alongside this was classic Morton’s Neuroma, a feeling that you’re walking on a broken almond shell or a pea that’s embedded in the sole of your foot, behind your toes, which digs into the nerve and makes you highly aware of every step.
-Combined, it never reached scream-out-loud pain levels but it was miserable enough that I’d estimate it as around four or five on the comparative pain scale (if you applied that to hill-walking) and a six on my descent from Ben Nevis.
-Which I appreciate could be much, much worse but it still fostered many unpleasant thoughts, especially when I was many miles away and thousands of feet above my starting point.
+In 2017, after multiple visits to a podiatrist, I was referred to a surgeon who diagnosed Metatarsalgia in both feet plus multiple Morton’s Neuromas, an affliction that I learned is commonly found in females who wear too-tight high-heel shoes.
+(At the time, I was on my sixth pair of La Sportiva approach shoes, which have a narrow toe box and perhaps this, plus repeatedly strapping my feet tightly into cycle pedal straps, pre-cleats, whilst spinning multiple times a week, could have been a contributing factor).

 From a podiatry perspective, my understanding is there’s four approaches to foot pain.
 Stop what causes the problem and rest.
 Orthotics or cortisone steroids and, if that fails, an option for surgery.
 I didn’t see the benefits of rest (the issue came back repeatedly in 2017, despite many breaks) and orthotics didn’t make any difference.
 Steroid injections thankfully fixed one foot but not the other and eventually the surgeon’s advice was to operate and he explained a procedure where he would saw through bones in my right foot using a minimally invasive procedure and reset the bones so they were lifted off the neuromas and I wouldn’t experience as much pain.
 Which sounded extreme but it was an approach the surgeon explained had a high rate of effectiveness and, very keen to be pain-free, I accepted his recommendation.
 Thankfully, in general, the operation, in March 2018, was a success and almost exactly twelve months later, after a few months delay with what I was initially afraid was a Lisfranc injury (when I returned too soon and damaged my foot descending Bidean nam Bian in Glen Coe), I was back jogging in the Pentlands with no torment other than that caused by a lack of fitness.

 By Autumn 2019, my foot felt strong again, as did my legs.
-Buoyed by a 16-hour day ticking off 9 Munros on the north side of Glen Shiel, I was confident I could cope with the rigours of Tranter’s Round.
+Buoyed by a 16-hour day ticking off nine Munros on the north side of Glen Shiel, I was confident I could cope with the rigours of Tranter’s Round.
 During our trips to the Pentland Hills, my friend Chris had indicated he’d like to join me and we had made plans to continue our training over the Winter and schedule an attempt for May 2020.
 (Summer 2019 was out as I don’t have much desire to be exerting myself on the hills when it’s warm — plus, eurgh, midges — and I was away that Autumn).
 I also really don’t operate well in the heat and my preference was to do it on a nice Spring day when there is cool temperatures and a full moon.
 The additional darkness didn’t concern me as nearly all my training in the Pentlands had been done at night, aided by a great head-torch, Petzl’s Nao+).

-Chris and I’s plans for numerous joint training sessions in 2019/20 were unfortunately scuppered when it was Chris this time who needed a break for surgery, the result of damage to his knee during the previous year’s Glen Coe marathon.
+Chris and I’s plans for numerous joint training sessions in 2019/20 were unfortunately scuppered when it was Chris this time who needed a break for surgery, the result of a meniscal tear to his knee during the previous year’s Glen Coe marathon.
 I spent the Winter plodding around the Pentlands, sometimes with friends and often on my own, following an 18km route twice a week with 800m ascent.
 These excursions I topped up with lots of spinning plus jogging on the streets (totally not enjoyable) and some day trips hiking on Scotland’s Munros (very enjoyable, a memorable day earlier in the year being the completion in a day of all five Glen Etive Munros, which involved 32km and 8,500ft ascent).
 Unfortunately, as the training progressed, I started to again experience foot pain.
 My right foot (the one I’d had surgery on) had been fine all year wearing trainers but in bigger boots, on bigger hills, it began to flare up, especially in the ball of my foot and I was again experiencing lots of discomfort.
 Trying not to be too negative (but often failing), I planned another visit to the surgeon, who indicated over email that a further steroid injection might help.

 2020 you’ll likely recall was the year of Coronavirus.
 My visit to the hospital for a steroid injection was cancelled, as was any hill exercise at all.
 Eventually though, I was able to get back out on the hills and if there was any positives from the Government-enforced lock-down (achingly, during the most extended period of glorious weather I’ve seen for years), it was a reinforced desire to take opportunities whilst I can.
-2021 will be my fiftieth year and, although I’m fitter than I’ve ever been, running (which for me means mostly downhill) has to be somewhat destructive on my joints and I’d like to protect them so I can keep hillwalking into an old age.
+2021 will be my 50th birthday and, although I’m fitter than I’ve ever been, running (which for me means mostly downhill) has to be somewhat destructive on my joints and I’d like to protect them so I can keep hillwalking into an old age.
 Tranter’s Round however was an itch I felt I really had to scratch (along with two others I have, which is to attempt the Highland 550 Trail and to cycle the West Highland Way in one go).
 My goal during Coronavirus therefore was to maintain my fitness as much as possible.
 Chris and I made a commitment that we’d make an attempt on Philip Tranter’s route as soon as lockdown was over and we were back to hill fitness.

 Finally some proper preparation